 fiction that was published by Delacorte Books for Young Readers on January 10, 2006 and has 272 pages.

-Other books by this author that I've reviewed include Holes.
+Other books by this author which I have reviewed include Holes

 Second in the Holes realistic fiction series and revolving around Theodore Johnson — we knew him as Armpit.
 It’s been two years since Holes, 1.

 In 2007, Small Steps won the Schneider Family Book Award for Teen Book.

 This’ll get your dander up when you read how Armpit was railroaded!
 Where the heck is justice in this world!!